kal247/App-bookmarks/README.md

 ```

 - You need : [fzf](https://github.com/junegunn/fzf) (homebrew), [URI-Find](https://github.com/schwern/URI-Find) (perlbrew) and [uricolor.pl](https://github.com/kal247/uricolor.pl).
+- `uricolor.pl` colorizes URIs to distinguish them from text.
+- `fzf` is a fuzzy finder (many options) : use TAB for multiplie selection, press ENTER to confirm, or ESC to cancel.
+- `urifind` extracts all URIs, so any text (file) will work.
+Try `--schemeless` option to find schemeless URIs.
+- Selected URIs will open with your default browser.
 - Since `open` uses _LaunchServices_ to determine which program to run, most common URIs such as `ftp://` or `ssh://`  are recognized!
-- You can use `urifind --schemeless` to find schemeless URIs.